selfcustody/krux/docs/getting-started/usage/loading-a-mnemonic.en.md

 <img src="../../../img/maixpy_m5stickv/load-mnemonic-seq-mnemonic-250.png" align="right" class="m5stickv">
 <img src="../../../img/maixpy_amigo/load-mnemonic-seq-mnemonic-300.png" align="right" class="amigo">

 Once you have entered your mnemonic, you will be presented with the full list of words to confirm.
 A 12 word has only 4 checksum bits, so it has a 1 in 16 chance (6,25%) of still being valid even if you mistype a word.
 A 24 word phrase has 8 checksum bits, so it only has 1 in 256 chance (~0,4%) of still being valid if you mistype a word.
-So if you can, choose 24 words.

 <div style="clear: both"></div>